fspseva/bako-safe-user-guide/README.md

 > Choose wisely, as this cannot be changed further, yet.

 5. Click on `+ Create Vault`

+> [!WARNING]
+> Before initiating high-value deposits, first conduct smaller deposits and transactions to confirm that all signers have access to their wallets and that the vault’s funds can be transferred securely.

 ## Working With Your Vault